tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

   `http://us.archive.ubuntu.com/ubuntu/dists/focal/main/installer-amd64/`.
   This method is convienient but is likely to be deprecated in the near future.

-- Ubuntu live iso images place the iso boot kernel (vmlinuz) in a subdirectory (typically named `casper`) which causes `virt-install` to not be able to boot the iso.
-Ubuntu still provides a legacy iso image installer, however this also is intended to be deprecated.
+- Ubuntu live ISO images place the ISO boot kernel (vmlinuz) in a subdirectory (typically named `casper`) which causes `virt-install` to not be able to boot the ISO.
+Ubuntu still provides a legacy ISO image installer, however this also is intended to be deprecated.
-  This is still the best *local* install method for Ubuntu 20.04.
-The link for these legacy install iso's was listed in the *focal* release notes as being [here](http://cdimage.ubuntu.com/ubuntu-legacy-server/releases/20.04/release/).
+  This is still the best *local* install method for Ubuntu 22.04.
+The link for these legacy install ISO's was listed in the *focal* release notes as being [here](http://cdimage.ubuntu.com/ubuntu-legacy-server/releases/20.04/release/).

 - Working with the standard live iso images may require extracting the